Mozhgan91/Driver-embedding/README.md

 # Driver Embeddings
-This is the code for extracting the driver embeddings for the purpose of driver identification used in our work ([Driver Identification Using Vehicular Sensing Data: A Deep Learning Approach](https://ieeexplore.ieee.org/abstract/document/9417463))
+This is the code for extracting the driver embeddings for the purpose of driver identification used in our works ([Driver Identification Using Vehicular Sensing Data: A Deep Learning Approach](https://ieeexplore.ieee.org/abstract/document/9417463)) and DriverRep (to be published)

 # Requirements